 Introduction to Madison, Indiana

 Madison, Indiana is 39 miles NE of Louisville, Kentucky.
 It is in Jefferson county.
-The population of the city is 12,004.

 The first European settlers arrived in Madison as early as 1806.
 It was officially incorporated as a town on April 1, 1809.
 It served as the entry point into the Indiana Territory along Old Michigan Road, due to which Madison experienced heavy river traffic during its early years.
 The community was named in honor of President James Madison.
 The Madison & Indianapolis Railroad, Indiana's first railroad, was constructed in this area between 1836 and 1847.
 Madison's downtown area was placed on the National Register of Historic Places in 2006.